xianshenglu/microfocus-hiring/jd-list-simple.md

 - Experience in programming language (Java/C/Javascript) is a plus
 - Experience on **AWS/Azure/GCP** is a plus
 - Good command of English

+###  / Entry DevOps Engineer / 月薪 12-13K / 7023181

+**Responsibilities:**

+- Codes and programs enhancements, updates, and changes for portions and subsystems of end- user applications software running on local, networked, and Internet- based platforms based on specific requirements and instructions.
+- Executes established test plans and protocols for assigned portions of code; identifies, logs, and debugs assigned issues.
+- Develops understanding of and relationship with internal and outsourced development partners on software applications design and development.
+- Participates as a member of project team of other software applications engineers and internal and outsourced development partners to develop reliable, cost effective and high quality solutions for low to moderately- complex products.

+**Education and Experience Required:**

+- Bachelor's or Master's degree in Computer Science, Information Systems, or equivalent.
+Typically 0-2 years experience.

+**Knowledge and Skills:**

+- Experience or understanding of software applications design tools and languages.
+- Good analytical and problem solving skills.
+- Understanding of design for software applications running on multiple platform types.
+- Understanding of basic testing, coding, and debugging procedures.
+- Good written and verbal communication skills; mastery in English and local language.

 ### ITOM DCA / Premium Support Engineer / 月薪 15-25K / 7025154